pypa/pip/docs/user_guide.rst

 **Site-wide**:

-* On Unix the file may be located in in :file:`/etc/pip.conf`.
+* On Unix the file may be located in :file:`/etc/pip.conf`.
 Alternatively it may be in a "pip" subdirectory of any of the paths set in the environment variable ``XDG_CONFIG_DIRS`` (if it exists), for example :file:`/etc/xdg/pip/pip.conf`.